aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/ec2-cluster-provider.md

 - `eks.default.instance-type`
 - `eks.default.private-cluster`

-Configuration of the EC2 parameters through context parameters makes sense if you would like to apply default configuration to multiple clusters without the need to explicitly pass `EC2ProviderClusterProps` to each cluster provider.
+Configuring the EC2 parameters through context parameters is logical if you want to apply a default configuration to multiple clusters without the need to explicitly pass `EC2ProviderClusterProps` to each cluster provider.

 ## Upgrading worker nodes